tarekradi/Friendly-Voice/README.md

 ## 🏗️ Key Files & Responsibilities

 ### 📁 UI Layer (`com.aac.communicator.ui`)
 - **`MainScreen.kt`**: The heart of the app.
-Handles the communication grid, the scrollable sentence bar, and main navigation logic.
+Handles the communication grid, the scrollable sentence bar, main navigation, and **drag-and-drop** swapping logic.
 - **`SettingsScreen.kt`**: Provides the interface for language selection, TTS adjustments, voice selection, monetization status, and data import/export.
-- **`EditButtonScreen.kt`**: A comprehensive editor for individual buttons, including text fields, the color picker, image selection logic and AAC symbol integration.
+- **`EditButtonScreen.kt`**: A comprehensive editor for individual buttons, including text fields, the color picker, image selection logic, and AAC symbol integration.
 - **`TutorialOverlay.kt`**: Implements the "hole-punch" spotlight effect for the interactive onboarding experience.

 ### 📁 Data Layer (`com.aac.communicator.data`)
 - **`AppDatabase.kt`**: The Room database definition for storing `Page` and `CommunicationButton` entities.
+- **`VocabInitializer.kt`**: Handles the critical first-run extraction of the `vocab.fva.zip` asset and populates the database.
 - **`CommunicationRepository.kt`**: Manages data flow between the UI and the database, including the logic for vocabulary import/export transactions.
 - **`SettingsManager.kt`**: Uses Jetpack DataStore to persist user preferences like language, speed, and selected voice.
 - **`VocabularyExport.kt`**: A data model used to package the entire database for file sharing.